buanzo/hume/README.md

 ## Transfer Methods

-Humed currently supports logstash, syslog and remote syslog.
+Humed currently supports slack, logstash, syslog and remote syslog.

 Next feature is multiple transfers, and this will require a bit of refactoring, plus a threaded model.